 Traceability is an essential element of our business and is instrumental in fulfilling our commitment to responsible sourcing.
-In FGV we are committed to ensure that our products are not linked to any deforestation, planting on peat and exploitation of human rights, which is in line with FGV’s Group Sustainability Policy (GSP).
+We are committed to continuously improving the traceability of sourced raw materials and actively monitoring compliance with applicable sustainability standards throughout its supply chain, as well as ensuring that our products are not linked to any deforestation, planting on peat, and exploitation of human rights, which is in line with FGV’s Group Sustainability Policy (GSP).

 Traceability